moonburnt/romman/README.md

 ## Description

-**Romman** (temporary name, I just didnt manage to make any nerdy joke that would fit better) is a tool to verify hashes of your console ROM files and compare them to database entries.
-For now it only supports No-Intro .dat files, but more to come
+**Romman** (temporary name, I just didnt manage to make any nerdy joke that would fit better) is a tool to verify hashes of your console ROM files and compare them with entries from datasheets, considered "the most accurate" by community (meaning if your rom didnt match any of these - then you probably dumped it incorrectly).
+Right now the following datasheet sources are supported: no-intro, tosec, redump.

 ## Usage
-- Download up-to-date .dat files from https://datomatic.no-intro.org/index.php?page=download&op=daily&s=64
+- Download up-to-date .dat files from your source of choice (supported providers listed in description above)
 - Unpack them to ./Datasheets
 - Run `./romman-cli files-you-want-to-verify`